SoCXin/doc/docs/MCS51/WCH/travis.rst

 There 2 options to test source code with dependent libraries:

-Install dependent library using :ref:`librarymanager`
+Install dependent library using :ref:`RISC-V`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: yaml